How To Tell Someone You're Not Interested?

 Image: Shutterstock

 The friend zone remains a reliable classic.
-They may be a genuinely great and funny person, but if you feel you just don’t click, and you can’t think of a way to let them know gently, telling them you want to be friends is a good way to make your intentions clear without being rude.
+They may be genuinely a great and funny person, but if you feel you just don’t click, and you can’t think of a way to let them know gently, telling them you want to be friends is a good way to make your intentions clear without being rude.
 It also allows you to keep them on good terms and converse freely without wondering what the other person thinks.
-However, don’t force the friendship, and if they say they want space, give it to them.
+However, don’t force friendship, and if they say they want space, give it to them.

 4. Make up an excuse